UntitledModGame/umg-mods/effects/components.md

 - Event effects
 - Question effects

-But you can define your own if you want
+(But you can define your own if you want too.)

 ----------